pedrogustavo/pokemon/README.md

 # Boilerplate
-> Boilerplate front-end for development using HTML, SASS and Gulp
+> Boilerplate front-end for development using HTML, SASS, Bootstrap and Gulp

 This boilerplate was inspired by [FastShell](https://hosseinkarami.com/fastshell/).